bskinn/bskinn.github.io/_posts/2018-08-14-Numpy-Axes-Meshgrid.md

 The shapes match, and the $$x$$-values advance along `axis=0`.

-Time to trawl back through all my various code and clean up this confusion....
+Time to trawl back through all my various profilometry analysis code and clean up this confusion....